justinhayes/cis/README.md

 ZoomData Configuration
 ----------------------
+Note: This configuration is incomplete and likely outdated.

 If using the ZoomData quickstart VM, you must install NTP to make sure that the clock is synchronized to the CDH cluster and that it uses US/Pacific timezone.
 The *zoomdata* account has sudo permissions and its password is *zoomdata*.